-Social media template Canva cards will be made available to all partners, who can edit them for use on their own channels.
+Social media template Canva cards are available to all partners, who can edit them for use on their own channels.
 Partner handles will be tagged in internal communication, so that posts can easily be shared via partner accounts.
-During campaigns, social media guides will be made available, so that partners can employ a common narrative in service of the overarching campaign goal.
+During campaigns, promotional kits will be made available, so that partners can employ a common narrative in service of the overarching campaign goal.
+Promotional kits prepared by partners on an ad-hoc basis would also be utilised by the project, if available.